Our contract farmers grow poultry in Finland and Denmark. We provide contract farmers with guidance, training and animal health services.

 Chickens move actively; they scratch and peck the litter as they explore their environment.
 Even though they get feed from a feeder bowl, they enjoy moving around and pecking.
-Particularly in Finland and Estonia, wholegrain is added in the feed – it acts as a enrichment and also develops the digestive tract.
+Particularly in Finland, wholegrain is added in the feed – it acts as a enrichment and also develops the digestive tract.
 The birds always have free access to feed and water.

 At night, chickens rest on fluffy litter.
 The minimum resting time is six hours.
 Chicken houses usually have no windows so that it is possible to ensure sufficient dark time throughout the year.
 Chickens enjoy bathing in litter to keep the feathers in good shape and to maintain temperature control.

 Chickens are attentive animals: they closely follow the reactions and behaviour of other members of the flock.
 They enjoy flapping and stretching their wings and running around.